stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 * Where we did come across problems or confusing situations there was plenty of documentation, examples and tutorials.

-At this point we paused to take stock because of course there was the elephant in the room - Vulkan is a complex API with a large number of enumerations and structures.
+At this point we paused to take stock because of course there was the elephant in the room: Vulkan is a complex API with a large number of enumerations and structures.
 Some of these components are also absolutely huge such as the `VkStructureType` enumeration or the `VkPhysicalDeviceLimits` structure.
 Hand-crafting even a fraction of the API could be done but it would be very tedious and highly error-prone.

 We needed a code generator.